simp/simp-doc/docs/user_guide/HOWTO/Changing_Puppet_Masters.rst

   ..
 WARNING::

-    If you deploy your agents' Hiera data from a :ref:`Control Repository` on the new Puppet master, ensure the agent's Hiera data is in the relevant branches and **skip this step.**
+    If you deploy your agents' Hiera data from a :term:`Control Repository <Control Repo>` on the new Puppet master, ensure the agent's Hiera data is in the relevant branches and **skip this step.**